-There have been a lot of surprises along the way, which they expected, he said, but with each new surprise, the cost and the timeline have grown.
+There have been a lot of surprises along the way, which they expected, he said, and with each new surprise, the cost and the timeline have grown.

 Once that is done they can start on the 22,000 square feet of the interior, which includes a fully finished basement.

 The retail space on the bottom floor he hopes to have ready by the end of summer.
-The second and third floors will be turned into apartments and he hopes to have those done by the end of the year.
+The second and third floors will be turned into apartments.
+He hopes to have those done by the end of the year.